alankrantas/svelteapp-typescript-go/README.md

 - The frontend is built with [Svelte](https://svelte.dev/) and [SvelteKit](https://kit.svelte.dev/) with [TypeScript](https://www.typescriptlang.org/). `@sveltejs/adapter-static` is used to generate a static JavaScript production.
 - The backend is built with [Golang](https://go.dev/): a web server/REST APIs using [gin](https://github.com/gin-gonic/gin) and [go-sqlite3](https://github.com/mattn/go-sqlite3) for the SQlite3 database.
-- A Dockerfile that creates a container with multi-stage builds (image size ~25 MB).
+- A Dockerfile that creates a single container with multi-stage builds (image size ~25 MB).

 Right now, like all the original examples, the app only reads product lists and write order data.
 You can use [DB Browser for SQLite](https://sqlitebrowser.org/) to read the database.

 ![ezgif-5-22d3d39425](https://user-images.githubusercontent.com/44191076/148008744-14f89c9d-5343-483a-8bdc-c05618a84acc.gif)

-A similar project using Vue.js, MongoDB and Docker Compose [can be found here](https://github.com/alankrantas/vueapp-typescript-express).
+A similar project using Vue.js, Express, MongoDB and Docker Compose [can be found here](https://github.com/alankrantas/vueapp-typescript-express).

 ## Project Local Setup